top of page

 Anita graduated from Escuela de Música contemporánea (EMC) - Berklee Global Partners (BGP), in Buenos Aires in 2018, and went on to establish herself as one of the most influential artists in her native Buenos Aires.

-She moved to New York City in 2023 and has been actively participating in the local scene playing with many award winning musicians such as Peter Bernstein, Ed Cherry, Héctor Martignon, Andrés Boiarsky, Hernan Jacinto and Juan Cruz de Urquiza, both as a band leader showcasing her own music and arrangements, as well as in collaboration with other musicians projects.
-She has been able to maintain a strong presence at both cities playing in iconic venues such as Bebop Club, Centro Cultural San Martín and Thelonious Club in Buenos Aires, and Hero (Rockefeller Center), Arthur’s, The Pierre, The Wallace and Thalia Theater in New York.
+She moved to New York City in 2023 and has been actively participating in the local scene playing with many award winning musicians such as Peter Bernstein, Ed Cherry, Héctor Martignon, Andrés Boiarsky, Leonardo Genovese and John Benítez.
+Both as a band leader showcasing her own music and arrangements, as well as in collaboration with other musicians projects.
+She has been able to maintain a strong presence at both cities playing in iconic venues such as Bebop Club, Centro Cultural San Martín and Thelonious Club in Buenos Aires, and Hero (Rockefeller Center), The Django, Arthur’s, Ornithology and The Pierre in New York.

 Influenced by the vocal jazz tradition and rooted in the Latin rhythm, Anita shines in any setting she performs.
 Although her career has remained close to the tradition of swing, she has been part of some of the most innovative projects in the genre and has been the band leader of a group featuring the percussionist Carolina Cohen to recreate the sound of Latin jazz from the late 1940's through the 1980's.